BearKidsTeam/SMELT/README.md

 A D3D version will be put into construction _soon_.

 ## Building
-Building the SDL version of SMELT is now officially tested on debian sid, debian jessie and Arch Linux.
+Building the SDL/GLFW version of SMELT is now officially tested on debian sid, debian jessie and Arch Linux.

 Theoretically the SDL version should work on Windows